Home page: Introduction to BriJ

 by showing a proper bidding box.
 Tricks are also laid out as you

 would expect in a normal game.
 Results of your playing efforts are

-converted to Duplicate scores and you can see your running average
+converted to Duplicate scores against two opponents and you can see your running average

 as a percentage

 - Experienced club players can download hands from their club

 website (when using BridgeWebs).
 BriJ will then include double-dummy